Brief Summary

 I very much enjoy customer-facing roles since no two customers are alike, and so the variety this gives is always a challenge that I am keen to take on.
 Taking part in technical discussions with customers forms a key part of being able to fully understand their requirements, which is essential to being able to deliver a successful solution.

-Latest News and Useful Articles — Updated: 24 January 2025 —
+Latest News and Useful Articles — Updated: 24 March 2025 —

 A more comprehensive news/article list can be found on my networks sub-domain here.